 Splunk Observability Cloud (SignalFx)

-Splunk Observability Cloud (formerly known as SignalFx) is a monitoring and analytics platform that allows customers to evaluate, visualize, automate and alert on metrics.
-By integrating Splunk Observability Cloud with Cortex, you can drive insights into SLOs.
+Splunk Observability Cloud (formerly known as SignalFx) is a monitoring and analytics platform that allows customers to evaluate, visualize, automate, and alert on metrics.

 https://app.{REALM}.signalfx.com/#/metrics

-). - Access token: The access token you created in Splunk.
+Access token: Enter the access token you generated in Splunk.

 You can pull in data about SLOs and manage them in Cortex by defining relevant SLIs through queries, along with a threshold and a comparator.
 Cortex will pull data from Splunk Observability Cloud and roll up the query with a specified rollup